Policies and Expectations

 - Email [email protected] with any questions.
 Add us to your contacts so you don’t miss out on monthly newsletters containing important information!

-- Newsletters are emailed around the first of each month, and are posted in our lobby.
-Brief versions are posted to Facebook and Instagram.
+- Newsletters are emailed around the first of each month, and are posted in our lobby as well as our Facebook page.

 - Remind 101: Weather cancellations and quick reminders will be sent using Remind 101.
 You will receive an invitation via email or text message.
 You must accept the invitation to be added to the class list.

 - Inclement Weather Policy

 - If SESD must cancel a class, the first cancellation is built into your total tuition payments, but can be made up individually in another age/level appropriate class if desired.
 The second cancellation is replaced with the dress rehearsal at the end of the year, prior to the show.
 A third cancellation will result in a make up class.
 Please note, if less than half the class plans to attend the make up class, we will not hold an extra class but will offer students another age/level appropriate class to attend, if desired.

 - If a student misses a class for any reason, he/she is more than welcome to attend another age/level appropriate class as a make up.
 Please contact Katherine at [email protected] if you wish to set up a make up class.